 I ended up staying in Manhattan for two straight weeks.
 The hardest part was talking to the families of survivors, carrying pictures of their loved ones, and days later they returned with combs and toothbrushes that contained DNA.
 They hung homemade posters with images and stories of their fathers, mothers, brothers, daughters, fiances, husbands, and friends.
 I felt helpless in their hour of need, although many frustrated and grieving relatives told me it was a consolation to them knowing pictures of their lost loved ones were being broadcast and the stories of their lives were being told.

 I never tired of reading those flyers.
 One night, Kara and I came across a fire station that lost nearly all of its firefighters.
-The candles and messages written by children brought many passersby to tears.
-On a personal note, Kata and I realized during this experience we would never be apart, and we got engaged the following spring.
+The candles and messages written by children brought many passersby to tears, and brought us to tears as well.
+On a personal note, Kara and I never felt closer, and realized during this experience we would never be apart.
+We got engaged the following spring.

 I also interviewed some survivors, including one man from our state who was in a windowless conference room in one of the towers when the building shook violently and ceiling tiles came crashing down.
 From there he went to a smoke-filled stairway.
 A month later he was on heavy medications because he couldn’t cope with what he’d been through.